 There are too many to print in one issue of Express, so this week I will just stick to the tips for Auf Wiedersehen Monty:

-Before loading the game, type in Key 1.
-"MONTY" and press RETURN.
-When the game has loaded, pick up the gun at Gibraltar for invulnerability to everything but the water crushers software released at one time on the MSX!
-Not only has the quantity of software increased, the quality
+Before loading the game, type in Key 1, "MONTY" and press RETURN.
+When the game has loaded, pick up the gun at Gibraltar for invulnerability to everything but the water crushers.